Student ID cards

 Get your student ID

-Before you can get your student ID card, you need to be fully enrolled and:
+Before you can get your student ID card, you need to be fully enrolled and either have either:

-- have your Student Loan confirmed by StudyLink.
+- had your Student Loan confirmed by StudyLink.

-If you haven't already supplied a photo, email your photo with your full name, date of birth, and Student ID number to firstname.lastname@example.org.
-Your student ID card will then be pre-printed.
+If you have not already supplied a photo, email your photo with your full name, date of birth, and student ID number to firstname.lastname@example.org.
+Your student ID card will then be pre-printed and we will email you when it is ready for collection.

 Collect your ID card